phnchauu/MIS-311/README.md

 - `quantity`: 3 missing values

 *Handling Missing Values*:
-I filled the missing values in categorical columns (`customer_type` and `product_category`) using the mode (most frequent value).
-For the numerical column quantity, I used the median.
+I filled the missing values in categorical columns (`customer_type` and `product_category`) using the mode (most frequent value, "Member" and "Fruits").
+For the numerical column quantity, I used the median (11).
 Since the number of missing values is small, this method keeps the data reliable.

 **Duplicate Rows**:
 There were 3 duplicate rows in the dataset.
 I removed these duplicates to avoid repeated data.
 After cleaning, the dataset now has 250 rows.